 A stop order is an order that will buy or sell an instrument at market price if the specified price is met.
 Stop orders can be used to both enter the market or to sell existing positions.

-When using a stop-loss order, a market order to sell is triggered at the price you have chosen when placing the order.
+When using a stop-loss order, a market order is triggered at the price you have chosen when placing the order.
 Please note that execution is not guaranteed.

 Trailing stop order